inbzar/docs/apps/docs/content/modules/multiwarehouse/install-modules.md

 ---
-description: "In this document, you’ll learn how to install multi-warehouse related modules using NPM in the Medusa backend."
+description: "In this document, you’ll learn how to install multi-warehouse related modules using NPM in the InBzar backend."
 ---

 # Install Multi-Warehouse Modules

-In this document, you’ll learn how to install multi-warehouse related modules using NPM in the Medusa backend.
+In this document, you’ll learn how to install multi-warehouse related modules using NPM in the InBzar backend.

 :::tip